Subscribe for updates

 Consider monitoring:

 Regularly review these metrics and use the insights to refine your screening process.
-This might involve adjusting your questions, incorporating new assessment techniques, or providing additional training for your hiring team.
+This might involve adjusting your interview questions, moving some screening questions to the job application, incorporating new assessment techniques, or providing additional training for your hiring team.

 Final thoughts on screening interviews